peterlamar/engineering-leader/README.md

 - Behavioral General ability to communicate and bucket for soft skills

 - Misc.
-Sometimes candidates have skills and capabilities that general correlate with high performance.
-Perhaps they contribute to open source or have an impressive github project.
+Sometimes candidates have skills and capabilities in my experience that generally but not always correlate with high performance.
+1. Open source contributions
+1. Interesting side projects
+1. University or prior work pedigree
+1. Math minors or other scientific degrees

 ## Teams and meetings